adamsilver/fdpb/03-Book-A-Flight.md

 ::-webkit-calendar-picker-indicator
 ```

-We can use these pseudo selectors to style these things where we think it helps and tweak the styles and turn off the "spinners".

-This works really well but we do need to think about browsers that lack support.
+These pseudo selectors allow developers to tweak or hide native components of a date field in webkit.

-#### Browsers that don't support date inputs
+#### Browsers lacking support for date inputs

 Browsers that don't support date inputs will degrade into a text box, which may be sufficient.
 This is one of the advantages of Progressive Enhancement.
 We can choose to degrade gracefully, or, we can decide to provide a more enhanced fallback.